vestinabert/Mars_Photos_Viewer_App/README.md

 ```bash
 git clone https://github.com/vestinabert/Mars_Photos_Viewer_App.git
 ```
-2. Open the project in your preferred IDE with Kotlin Compose support.
+2. Open the project in Android Studio.

-3. Run the project on an Android device or emulator.
+3. Build and run the application on an Android emulator or physical device.

 4. Test the features and enjoy the Mars photos!